Discrete Diffusion in Large Language and Multimodal Models: A Survey: Introduction

+To date, the predominant paradigm for both LLMs and MLLMs has been autoregressive (AR)~\cite{openai2024gpt4ocard,openai2024gpt4technicalreport,deepseekai2025deepseekr1incentivizingreasoningcapability,geminiteam2024gemini15unlockingmultimodal,geminiteam2025geminifamilyhighlycapable}.
+Despite their successes, autoregressive (AR) models face intrinsic limitations.
+Their left-to-right decoding hinders parallel inference, reducing efficiency.
+They also struggle with precise structural control (e.g., length or format), making natural language inefficient for fine-grained orchestration of tools and agentic tasks.
+Moreover, causal attention forces one-pass static perception of inputs, limiting dynamic task-aware and dynamic perception without costly chain-of-thought or multi-round processing.

 Discrete Diffusion Large Language Models (dLLMs) and Discrete Diffusion Multimodal Large Language Models (dMLLMs) ~\cite{nie2025large,dream2025,yu2025dimple,you2025llada,li2025lavida,yang2025mmada} have recently emerged as a promising direction.
+In tasks such as code generation~\cite{deepmind_gemini_diffusion,inceptionlabs_mercury}, planning~\cite{dream2025}, and Sudoku~\cite{dream2025}, dLLMs have been widely shown to achieve better performance than autoregressive models.
+Moreover, \cite{prabhudesai2025diffusionbeatsautoregressivedataconstrained} demonstrates that in a data-constrained setting, increasing the number of training FLOPs for dLLMs enables it to outperform AR.

 In contrast to AR generation, discrete diffusion models treat generation as an iterative denoising process over discrete token sequences.
-This paradigm eliminates the left-to-right constraint and enables generation that is parallel and structurally controllable with bidirectional attention mechanism. \begin{itemize} \item \textbf{Parallel Decoding:} Unlike AR models that decode one token at a time, discrete diffusion models generate multiple tokens simultaneously in each denoising step.
+This paradigm eliminates the left-to-right constraint and enables generation that is parallel and structurally controllable with bidirectional attention mechanism.
+Here are some unique properties of discrete diffusion. \begin{itemize} \item \textbf{Parallel Decoding:} Unlike AR models that decode one token at a time, discrete diffusion models generate multiple tokens simultaneously in each denoising step.
 This parallel decoding significantly accelerates inference speed. \item \textbf{Better Controllability:} Discrete diffusion treats generation as a denoising or infilling task rather than unbounded left-to-right generation.
 This allows for precise control over output properties such as response length, format, and even the reasoning structure—by conditioning the generation on predefined templates. \item \textbf{Dynamic Perception:} Enabled by bidirectional attention, discrete diffusion models continuously revise their perception of visual and linguistic context throughout the generation process.
 This facilitates adaptive comprehension that evolves with the response, overcoming the static, one-pass limitations of AR models. \end{itemize}